2phi/weac/README.md

 - [x] Improved plot labels
 - [x] Provide convenience methods for the export of weak-layer stresses and slab deformations
 - [x] Add wrapper for (re)calculation of the fundamental system
-- [ ] Allow for additional distributed surface loads
+- [x] Allow for additional distributed surface loads

-## Release history

 ### v2.1
 - Consistent use of coordinate system with downward pointing z-axis